akhileshagarwal/akhileshagarwal/README.md

 👯 I’m looking to collaborate on projects which can help others in any way.

-⚡ Somethings I :heart: .. is to help others, learn something new and if I get more time than Movies, Travelling.
+⚡ Somethings I :heart:, is to help others, learn something new and if I get more time than Movies, Travelling.